Bonfida/serverless-merch/README.md

 <h3 align="center">Conditions</h3>
 <br />

-A vendor can set arbitrary conditions on users that submit orders.
-For instance this can used to verify that the order was submitted by a user that hold a particular NFT, has a certain amount of tokens or own domain names.
+A vendor can set arbitrary conditions that users should meet to be able to submit orders.
+For instance, this can be used to verify that the order was submitted by a user that holds a particular NFT, has a certain amount of tokens or owns domain names.

 A condition is defined as: